Potassium Sorbate - Stabilizer for Backsweetening

 Dosage:

-If back sweetening, use 0.5 tsp per gallon.
+If back sweetening, use 0.5 tsp per gallon, along with 1 Campden Tablet.
 If not adding sweeteners, use 0.25 tsp per gallon.

 HOW-TO back-sweeten: